rust-tw/book-tw/src/ch05-01-defining-structs.md

 {{#rustdoc_include ../listings/ch05-using-structs-to-structure-related-data/listing-05-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 5-7: Using struct update syntax to set new
+<span class="caption">範例 5-7: Using struct update syntax to set new
 `email` and `username` values for a `User` instance but use the rest of the
 values from the fields of the instance in the `user1` variable</span>